databrickslabs/partner-connect-api/OnboardingDoc.md

 - **Databricks Account:** This is the customer-level object.
 Each customer has only 1 account.
 Customers can have multiple workspaces in an account.
 - **Databricks Workspace:** This is the product-level object that users interact with when they use Databricks.
 All users, user-created content (for example dashboards, jobs, and notebooks), and access controls for that content are part of a workspace.
 Customer data is not tied to a workspace, and the same data can be made available in multiple workspaces.
 API calls from partners are made to a workspace.
 - **Persona Switcher:** The component on the upper left of the UI that allows the user to choose the active Databricks product.
 This controls which features are available in the UI, and not all users have access to all 3 options.
 Partner Connect is available to all 3 personas.
+- **Personal Access Token (PAT):** A token that a partner product can use to authenticate with Databricks
+- **Service Principal:** An account that a partner product can use when calling Databricks APIs.
+Service Principals have access controls associated with them.

 ![](img/persona.png)